 The Not So Wimpy Teacher Masterclass

 There you have it.
 Straight from the teachers’ mouths.
 The Masterclass is life-changing.
 For teachers and students.

-It gives teachers the confidence you need to teach writing effectively and it saves tons of time, anxiety, and money—because once you purchase this course you have it forever and can revisit it any time.
+It gives teachers the confidence they need to teach writing effectively, and it saves tons of time, anxiety, and money—because once you purchase this course, you have it forever and can revisit it any time.

 The tips, techniques, and strategies taught in the Masterclass make writing easy and accessible for kids.
 Countless teachers have told us that their students, even the most reluctant ones, go from hating writing to begging for more time to write.
 As if that weren’t enough, writing scores go up too.

-The Masterclass only opens for registration once each year.
-So, if you are ready to be a Not So Wimpy writing teacher, just click the button below to sign up for the Waitlist and we will be sure to let you know when registration opens for the next Masterclass.
+The Not So Wimpy Writing Masterclass is only open once a year.
+So, if you are ready to be a Not So Wimpy writing teacher, just click the button below to sign up for the waitlist now!

 Hope to see you in the course!

 Have a Not So Wimpy day,